Balto (film): Casting

-Production and development on Balto began in May 1989 at Universal City Studios and Amblin Entertainment in Universal City, California, along with An American Tail: Fievel Goes West (1991) and We're Back!
-A Dinosaur's Story (1993).
-Voice-recording sessions took place at The Bridge Facilities in London (now folded into Miloco Studios and renamed The Bridge Writing Studio) between late 1992 and early 1993.
-Brendan Fraser was originally cast as Steele, because director Simon Wells had envisioned Steele as a school quarterback jock carried away by his sense of importance, and felt that Fraser fit that personality well.
+Similarly, Brendan Fraser, who was filming Airheads (1994) at the time, was originally cast as Steele, because Wells had envisioned Steele as a school quarterback jock carried away by his sense of importance, and said that Fraser fit that personality well.
 According to Wells, "I liked Brendan a great deal, and we did one recording session with him that was terrific."
-However, executive producer Steven Spielberg wanted a clearer sense of Steele's "inherent evil", so Fraser was replaced by Jim Cummings.
-Wells stated that Cummings "did a fantastic job, and totally made the character live, so I don't regret the choice."
+However, Spielberg wanted to feel a clearer sense of Steele's "inherent evil", so Fraser was replaced by Jim Cummings.
+Wells stated that Cummings "did a fantastic job, and totally made the character live, so I don't regret the choice".
+Cummings was officially cast by January 1995, though Anderson was still listed at the time.
+According to Cummings, several other on-camera actors were brought in to replace Fraser, before the role ultimately went to him.
+Spielberg, having been too busy with Schindler's List (1993) to attend Fraser's recording sessions, and not wanting to reject yet another unsatisfactory performance based on footage viewings, also insisted on directing Cummings personally, and completing his recording in one day.